Clean Eating Fresh Broccoli Casserole

 - Bake for 30 minutes until hot and bubbly.
 Allow to cool slightly before eating.

 |Calories from Fat

 |% Daily Value *

-|Saturated fat 0 g|
+|Saturated fat 8 g

 |Unsaturated fat 0 g

 |Carbohydrates 11 g

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.

 This is another great meal that your little ones will gobble up.
 With all of the great flavors inside, they won't even realize they are eating broccoli.
 If necessary, grind up the fresh broccoli in the food processor first before adding it to your dish.
 Although I think it tastes much better in bigger chunks.
 I didn't have any problem getting either of my two kids to wolf this down, or my husband, which is saying something.

 It saves really well in the fridge and makes wonderful leftovers.
 You certainly won't regret trying this recipe out.
 I highly suggest pairing this dish with my Mushroom Chicken.
 I even used the same batch of Homemade Cream of Mushroom Soup for both dishes.
 The mushrooms in each made them go really well together.
 Yum!

 © 2013 Victoria Van Ness